 A person may check his/her competitive characteristics and product attributes associated with soft qualities and compassion to his/her yoga practice.

 Yoga with fast-paced or stream sequences such as vinyasas can exacerbate Vata.
-And cause the person easy getting tired, anxiety and over-exercise.
+And cause the person easy getting tired, anxious, and over-exercise.
 To pacify a person who prone to Vata dosha, he/she is advised to choose yoga postures that flow slowly and deliberately, it is good to extend more time for each pose that he/she holds.

 At the same time observe the transitions between poses, completing them with full conscious awareness instead of keeping thinking of hurrying on to the next yoga pose.